OfferZen-Community/ultimate-software-developer-hiring-guide/docs/establishing-culture-fit/establishing-culture-add.md

 A formal structured interview can establish whether the candidate’s values will add to your company’s values and mission.

-The easiest way to get answers is to ask questions, you just need to make sure that you’re asking the right ones.

 **A few good questions to establish whether the candidate adds to your culture:**

 * Can you relate a specific instance in your career where you collaborated across different teams?

-This is a useful question to ask if cross-team collaboration is central to your culture.

 * Think back to one of the most energy-depleting periods in your current or most recent position.
-What was going on?
 How did you respond to it?
 What was the outcome?
 * What attributes do you look for in a company when applying for a position?
 * What environment helps you do your best work, and how could a manager support you in this?